 Q3: What is the #1 advice you’d give an early-stage founder, from a storytelling perspective?

 Ginny: Keep things simple.
 There’s always a temptation to over-complicate, use too much jargon and bore your audience.
 In the early stages when you are just trying to get momentum, it’s important to make sure what you say about your company is repeatable.

 There’s nothing worse than coming away from a conversation with a founder none the wiser about their company’s offer; you definitely won’t be able to pass on your knowledge to someone else, because you haven’t retained the information yourself.
 Stories are really memorable, so try and frame the problem you are solving, and your solution as a story.

-Q4: YOUR PITCH WORKSHOP FOR OUR FOUNDERS WAS SO HELPFUL. why do you think it’s important to support new and upcoming founders?
+Q4: Your pitch workshop received amazing feedback from the community, why do you think it’s important to support new and upcoming founders?

 Ginny: Because we are human, we pick up bad habits.
 I love working with early stage founders because if you can teach good habits around pitching and communicating at this point, they will be much better served as their company evolves.
 I spend a lot of time coaching people who have been in the startup scene for years, but learnt bad habits early on, and that’s much harder to undo.

 Huge thanks again to Ginny for her time and support for our founder community!